-Note: I’ve used the Vanguard All-World ETF to reflect global returns for UK-based investors.
-The initial version of this article had dollar-based returns, which were lower than those now shown above.
+Note: I’ve used the Vanguard All-World ETF (it’s ticker is VWRL and it was launched in May 2012) to reflect global returns for UK-based investors.

 My portfolio was very different in 2010.
 Back then I was mostly a share investor.
-I still held some investment trusts, but not as many as I did in the 1990s.
+I still held a few investment trusts but not as many as I did in the 1990s.

-It was my performance in 2011 that led me to start the road back to investment trusts, reinforced by that lacklustre year in 2013 (not to mention the demands of small children).
+It was my performance in 2011 that led me to becoming predominantly focused on investment trusts.
+That desire was reinforced by that lacklustre year in 2013 (not to mention the demands of small children).

-The fact that I was seeing returns that differed so much from the wider market made me realise I had been taking on more risk that I was comfortable with.
+I also felt that I was taking too much risk with my investments.
 A younger me wouldn’t have minded that so much, but the older me has become much more interested in keeping what I’ve already got!